PREVIEW-Japanese PM heads to NATO to warn of East Asia risks

 "If we push NATO's presence in the Indo-Pacific area and expand its reach, we will be making a big mistake," a French foreign ministry spokesperson said.

-Diplomats from two European NATO countries who spoke to Reuters said unease in the alliance about a Tokyo office went beyond France.
+Diplomats from two European NATO countries who spoke to Reuters said European unease about a Tokyo office went beyond France.
 They declined to be identified.

 Another Japanese official involved in preparations for Kishida's NATO visit said the idea of a NATO office in Japan had nothing to do with China, but that is how it became framed, and each NATO country has its own relations with China.